-The Alliance to Reduce Crime against Heritage (ARCH), launched in 2011, is a voluntary national network which takes forward initiatives to tackle heritage crime and galvanise local action as part of the Heritage Crime Programme.
+Launched in 2011, the Alliance to Reduce Crime against Heritage (ARCH), is a voluntary national network which takes forward initiatives to tackle heritage crime and galvanise local action as part of the Heritage Crime Programme.

 The overriding objective of the group is to reduce the amount of crime that causes damage to or interferes with the enjoyment of heritage assets in England.

 Members of ARCH have a shared interest in preventing and seeing effective enforcement of heritage crime.
-Through conferences and training events, the group will be a means of discussing priorities, sharing information about heritage crime, carrying out training, highlighting best practice and making local contacts.
+Through conferences and training events, the group is a means of discussing priorities, sharing information about heritage crime, carrying out training, highlighting best practice and making local contacts.

 The conference was attended by Heritage Minister John Penrose MP, Chief Constable Richard Crompton of Lincolnshire Police and lead for Association of Chief Police Officers (ACPO) on matters relating to Rural Issues and Wildlife and Heritage Crime and Hilarie McNae, a heritage champion and councillor of Cheshire West and Chester Council who has taken many innovative steps in her area to tackle the problem.

-The conference was principally an opportunity to review research commissioned by English Heritage as to the size of heritage crime in England.
+The conference was principally an opportunity to review research commissioned by English Heritage on the level of heritage crime in England.
 A summary of the findings and the full research paper are available to download free of charge from this page.